ElisStaaf/qv/README.md

 [![File could not be loaded.](https://github.com/ElisStaaf/qv/blob/main/startup.png?raw=true)](https://github.com/ElisStaaf/qv/startup.png)
 Great!
 It started up!
 I'm writing a simple Hello World app, so i can just write this:
 [![File could not be loaded.](https://github.com/ElisStaaf/qv/blob/main/helloworld.png?raw=true)](https://github.com/ElisStaaf/qv/blob/main/helloworld.png)
 As you can see, the syntax highlighting kicked in right away!
 Now, i save my app with `Ctrl+S`, then quit with `Ctrl+Q`.
 Then i can run the file with my preferred compiler and i will be done with my task.
+Now what if i'm managing a huge codebase?
+How am i supposed to find the invalid reference of variable &HLDB[]?
+Well, you can find everything with `Ctrl+F`.
+I press Ctrl+F and i search with the arrow keys!
+Then i realize that &HLDB[] never existed and i was just crazy.
+And that's the tutorial!

-Oh, and also, this text editor is not meant to be anyones main editor, it's way to bad for that.
+Oh, and before you go, this text editor is not meant to be anyones main editor, it's way to bad for that.
 No, this editor is meant to be like Nano, a simple command line editor!
 And, with that, enjoy!

     This work is licensed under the BSD-Clause-2-license (for the "kilo" source code), and the Apache-2.0-license (For the modified parts of the source code), please abide to each license